mokuda2/senioryearreflection/_posts/2023-04-04-A-Spark-of-Fire.md

 “Definitely Barbie.
 Oppenheimer was too political for me to understand and enjoy.”

-“I watched both of them like four times each since I watched them with different people.
+“I watched both of them like four times each with different people.
 They’re both good in their own ways.
 What else have you watched?”

 “I also watched the first Sonic the Hedgehog movie on my flight.”